Forex Trading for Students: Can You Start With $100?

 Overtrading and Emotional Decisions

-Here are some practical examples of emotional pitfalls:
+Here are some emotional pitfalls:

 Ignoring Risk Management

-Other common oversights include:
+Other common mistakes include:

 Building a Forex Trading Plan